Christina Cho Yoo, AIA, PE, LEED AP BD+C

 Mikaela Leo focuses her career on making art that matters.
 From her experience volunteering with Habitat for Humanity of Santa Fe and partnering with New Mexico non-profit Warehouse 508, she learned how powerful design can be.
 She watched non-skilled volunteers learn to build homes together and her undergraduate architecture studio worked on designs for a youth warehouse that would encourage troubled youth from downtown Albuquerque to turn to art and creativity over drugs and gangs.
 The Bay Area’s eclectic and dynamic environment lured Mikaela to San Francisco.
 During graduate school at the California College of Arts, where she obtained her Masters in Architecture, she partnered with Bay Area organizations working to solve the food desert problem in West Oakland, running youth-led design build programs, and encouraging kids to get involved with their urban community through the act of play.
 Motivated by this work, her Master Thesis explored how large scale urban strategies could preserve enclaves for artists and other disappearing populations in a boom and bust economy.

-Minji is currently studying Interior Design at the California College of the Arts in San Francisco.
+Minji has a degree in Interior Design from the California College of the Arts in San Francisco.
 After growing up in Korea, Minji traveled the world and found her passion in seeing how different cultures utilize space.
 She aims to design interior spaces that shape behavior and human interactions.
 In her free time, Minji loves exploring, windsurfing, and rock-climbing.